Broadcast your message with live event streaming services

 Every live event streaming needs a content delivery network (CDN) that provides the platform and the servers to reach your audience.
-CDN options range from free services such as YouTube Live, Facebook Live and Vimeo Live to subscription based platforms like Ustream (now IBM Cloud Video) or Livestream or a licensed enterprise CDN like Akamai.
+CDN options range from free services such as YouTube Live and Facebook Live to subscription based platforms like Ustream (now IBM Cloud Video) or Vimeo Live or a licensed enterprise CDN like Akamai.
 The subscription based platforms are more business directed and let you go “white label” to completely brand the service as your own.
 If you have proprietary information, then these subscription-based platforms are for you.
-We can even help you setup and manage your channel for example if this is your first time streaming.
+If this is your first time streaming, we can even help you setup and manage your channel.

 A single camera is the most basic way to stream an event.
 It is ideal for capturing a single presenter.
 If that presenter is stationary during the event we can also incorporate their presentation slides within the live stream.
 We can live switch between the presenter and the slides or frame the sources as a picture-in-picture where the slides and the presenter occupy portions of the screen.
 The ability to produce live events with a solo crew person is a huge competitive advantage because it reduces the live streaming costs for our clients.

 With multiple cameras your event takes on a higher degree of professionalism and viewer engagement.
 Multiple cameras provide audiences with the best viewer experience.
 Multi-camera setups work well with panels, conversations, performances or demonstrations.
 When only one camera is used with multiple speakers, the camera needs to pan from one speaker to the other.
 Multiple cameras eliminate this awkward camera movement.
 A typical two camera setup includes a master shot (Wide), a close up of the presenter.
 Multi-camera setups require more planning and lighting to make sure the footage from each camera matches.
 But with multiple cameras, you instantly create more visually dynamic and interesting scene.